Have you heard of the Rate of Perceived Exertion (RPE) chart but aren’t quite sure how it works—or whether it’s even useful for your running workouts?

 - Long runs should be done at 2-3 RPE

-- Cross-training activities will vary depending on their nature: make sure you don’t do any high-RPE activities following a high-RPE running workout.
+- Cross-training activities will vary depending on their nature: ensure you don’t do any high-RPE activities following a high-RPE running workout.
 Allow for peaks and troughs, and listen to your body.

-There aren’t that many drawbacks to using RPE for workouts, and they are great for most people to help them gauge the intensity of their own workouts without monitoring equipment.
+There aren’t many drawbacks to using RPE for workouts, and they are great for most people because they help them gauge the intensity of their own workouts without monitoring equipment.

-However, there are a few things to consider when using an RPE scale and when using RPE might not be effective:
+However, there are a few things to consider when using an RPE scale and when using RPE might not be adequate:

 - Very deconditioned and sedentary people may not be able to use an RPE chart very well initially since even very light cardio can cause breathlessness.
 Once they begin to improve their exercise tolerance over time, they can use an RPE chart more effectively.

-- Sometimes, conditioned or fit people underestimate their perceived exertion if they are focusing on the workload of the muscles rather than on cardiovascular effort.
+- Sometimes, conditioned or fit people underestimate their perceived exertion if they focus on the muscles’ workload rather than cardiovascular effort.

 First, to Thomas – A great presentation.